-1) The dividend income investor doesn't worry about running out of money because they don't have to sell stocks to raise cash.
-If your stocks don't pay dividends, the only way you can get cash out of your portfolio is to sell shares.
+1) The dividend income investor doesn't have to sell stocks to generate an income stream.
+If your stocks don't pay dividends, the only way you can generate an income stream from your portfolio is to sell shares.
 In a stock market correction or bear market you might run out of stocks to sell because you're selling your stocks at depressed prices.

 2) If the dividend income investor lives off a portion of their dividends and reinvests the rest, their income will continue to increase as they grow older.
-This means they'll have a financially secure retirement, no matter how long they live.
+This means they'll have a growing income stream, no matter how long they live.
 It also means they'll be able to leave an inheritance for their children or bequeath their estate to their favorite charity or organization.

 3) The dividend income investor is not affected by stock market volatility.
 Market volatility has no affect on their portfolio's ability to generate dividends.
 They only focus on their growing income stream.
 Their only concern is the reliability and sustainability of their dividend income.

 4) The dividend income investor is no longer concerned with market research or trying to time their transactions.
 They methodically reinvest their dividends.
 In doing so, they take advantage of the snowball effect that happens when your dividends generate even more dividends.

 5) By compounding dividends, the dividend income investor will generate a reliable and sustainable income stream that leads to financial freedom and a secure retirement.
 To reach these goals sooner invest in high-earning, high-yield dividend stocks.
-Read more about our ultra-high-yield portfolio under the REASONS TO SUBSCRIBE tab.
+Read more about Fly High Investing's ultra-high-yield portfolio under the REASONS TO SUBSCRIBE tab.